 Disassembling and reassembling battery components are described in a step-by-step procedure.

 Removing Connectors

-1. Using a connector drill, drill out the cover post holes.
-Having the right tools, in this case the connector drill, simplifies and speeds the repair procedure.

-2. Lift off the connector with a pair of trimmer or channel lock pliers.
+- 1. Using a connector drill, drill out the cover post holes. - 2.
+Lift off the connector with a pair of trimmer or channel lock pliers.